AhmetAktoprak/azure-devops/README.md

 # azure-devops
-This is repo for azure
+This is repo for azure devops.

-##This was edited in CLoud Shell
+##This was edited in Cloud Shell

- azuredevops test